zeynanader/SkyXperts-Vision-Course/README.md

 ﻿#  SkyXperts UAVs club Computer Vision training sessions.
+## Prerequisites
+- Git installed and working on your PC ([install guide](https://github.com/git-guides/install-git))
+- GitHub account
+- VS Code with Git extension (recommended)
+- Python >= 3.6
+- Opencv-Python
 ## Quick Start
 1. Fork this repo to your GitHub account.
 2. Clone your fork to your local PC using `git clone`.
 3. Install Anaconda (or Python >= 3.6 for beginners) & OpenCV (see links below).
 4. Complete tasks in the `tasks/` folder for each session.
 5. After completing a task, push your solution to your own fork.

-## Prerequisites
-- Git installed and working on your PC ([install guide](https://github.com/git-guides/install-git))
-- GitHub account
-- VS Code with Git extension (recommended)
-- Python >= 3.6
-- Opencv-Python
+# Sessions Overview
 ## Session 1 :
 1. install Anconda and Opencv :
     - [OpenCV-Python Installation](https://web.cecs.pdx.edu/~fliu/courses/cs410/python-opencv.html)